jblanc86-maker/blanc-quant-lob-engine/README.md

 Note: the current "book snapshot" tests are telemetry-based: the test reads `bench.jsonl` and verifies a set of telemetry fields (digest, publish flag, breaker state, and detector/readings).
 Full per-orderbook serialization (a byte-for-byte L2 book snapshot) is tracked as Phase 2 in the roadmap and will provide deeper, per-level state diffs once implemented.

+The build now emits the deterministic `data/golden/itch_1m.bin` fixture automatically via the `gen_synth` helper, so CI and local runs never have to download blobs.
+If you ever need to regenerate it manually, run `cmake --build build -t golden_sample` (after configuring) or `make golden`.

 ## Developer setup (local)

 If you plan to build and run tests locally, install the OS packages required for the build and the `nlohmann_json` package which is used by the `book_snapshot` tests.